Using Perl's local::lib for Perl modules

 Software Module compatibility

-NOTE: In this section, we are talking about the software modules that are loaded using the module load command.
-This section does not refer to Perl modules unless it explicitly says "Perl modules".
+NOTE: In this section, we are talking about the software modules that are loaded using the module load

-Your local Perl modules might conflict with software modules loaded using the module load command.
-There are several ways that conflicts can occur:
+Your local Perl modules might conflict with software modules loaded using the module load

-• If you load a GCC or clang software module, before you install a Perl module with local::lib, and that Perl module uses compiled code, then the Perl module will be built with that newer compiler (not the system compiler used for system Perl).
+to load a module, that module wants a Perl module which you installed using local::lib, then you need to make sure local::lib is active in your session before you run the software. - If you load a GCC or clang software module, before you install a Perl module with local::lib, and that Perl module uses compiled code, then the Perl module will be built with that newer compiler (not the system compiler used for system Perl).
 That should be OK, but you will want to test your newly-built Perl module without the GCC/clang software module loaded, just to be sure it works.

-• if you load a software module to get access to a shared library, and then build a Perl module which uses that shared library; then every time you want to use that Perl module, you will need to load that software module first (so that the Perl module is able to find the shared library).
+- if you load a software module to get access to a shared library, and then build a Perl module which uses that shared library; then every time you want to use that Perl module, you will need to load that software module first (so that the Perl module is able to find the shared library).

 Installing local::lib